Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

    The paths continuously shift, building the illusion that escape is impossible, that they're forever trapped inside their minds.

 3. **Psychological Warfare:**
-   Kamila Alena and the Henchoeway elites manipulate the dimension itself to craft tailor-made illusions that attack each protagonist's weakest point.
+   Kamila Alena and the Henchoway elites manipulate the dimension itself to craft tailor-made illusions that attack each protagonist's weakest point.

 4. **Dimensional Destruction:**
-   Isaac Luminar and Barry Heathrow must use Aurora Gateway technology to dismantle the dimension from within, striking directly at Henchoeway’s corrupted core.
+   Isaac Luminar and Barry Heathrow must use Aurora Gateway technology to dismantle the dimension from within, striking directly at Henchoway’s corrupted core.

 ---

-## 👹 Kamila Alena & Henchoeway’s Control
+## 👹 Kamila Alena & Henchoway’s Control

 - **Kamila Alena** claims this dimension as her final fortress.
-She fuses herself with its essence, channeling the abyss to protect her being and Henchoeway’s core.
+She fuses herself with its essence, channeling the abyss to protect her being and Henchoway’s core.

 - **Brexar Veilthorn** leads the shadow sentries that guard the dimensional perimeter.